 Also, for some continuous angular function $\sigma_\theta$ defined on the unit sphere and bounded by $M_{\varepsilon}$,

 In addition the bias function $b:\rset^d\to \rset$ is bounded and vanishes at infinity,

-\end{assumption} Notice that the above assumption of a linear relationship between $Y$ and $\theta(X)$ only holds asymptotically as $\|X\|\to \infty$, and the inclusion of a bias term $b(X)$ must be somehow acknowledged in the analysis.
-For simplicity we do not consider an offset term, although such an extension could easily be achieved at the price of moderate additional notational complexity.
-However if $\|\point\|$ is the $\ell_1$ norm, the covariates are linked by an affine relationship $\theta_{d}(x) = 1 - \sum_{j=1}^{d-1}\theta_j(x)$, so that including all $d$ components of $\theta(X)$ in the model is equivalent to including an offset term (\ie a constant predictor).
-An alternative reasonable model would be to use any norm, remove one component, say $\theta_d(x)$, from the family of predictors, while including an offset term.
+\end{assumption} The above assumption of a linear relationship between $Y$ and $\theta(\mb X)$ only holds asymptotically as $\|\mb X\|\to \infty$, and the inclusion of a bias term $b(\mb X)$ must be accounted for in some way in the analysis.
+For simplicity, we do not account for an offset term, although such an extension can easily be achieved at the cost of moderate additional notational complexity.
+If $\|\point\|$ is the $\ell_1$ norm, the covariates are related by an affine relation $\theta_{d}(\mb x) = 1 - \sum_{j=1}^{d-1}\theta_j(\mb x)$, so that including all $d$ components of $\theta(\mb X)$ in the model is equivalent to including an offset term (\ie a constant predictor).
+Another reasonable model would be to use any norm, remove one component, say $\theta_d(\mb x)$, from the family of predictors, while including an offset term.
 However this would break the symmetry among covariates and complicate notations, and we do not pursue this idea further.
-Finally, the assumption that the bias term vanishes at infinity, so that the limit pair $(X_\infty,Y\infty)$ follows an exact linear model, could be weakened at the price of additional techicality and error terms, leveraging related ideas in \cite{buhlmann2011statistics}.
+Finally, the assumption that the bias term vanishes at infinity, so that the limit pair $(\mb X_\infty,Y_\infty)$ follows an exact linear model, could be weakened at the cost of additional technicality and error terms, leveraging related ideas in \cite{buhlmann2011statistics}.